 About me

 I’m a first-year Ph.D. student at Princeton ORFE.
 I’m honored to be supported by the Francis Robbins Upton Fellowship.
+I am fortunate to work with Prof. Boris Hanin and Prof. Jianqing Fan.

 I grew up in Shanghai, China, and went to PRISMS for high school in Princeton, NJ.
 You can find my CV here.